-Table 12 Comprehensive Proof Test 1
+Table 12 Steps for Proof Test 2

-Step Action 1.
-Bypass the safety function and take appropriate action to avoid a false trip.
-2. Perform Partial Proof Test.
-3. Verify the measurement for two temperature points for Sensor 1.
+Step Action 1 Bypass the safety PLC or take other appropriate action to avoid a false trip 2 Perform Proof Test 1 3 Verify the measurement for two temperature points for Sensor 1.
 Verify the measurement for two temperature points for Sensor 2, if second sensor is present.
-4. Perform reasonability check of the housing temperature 5.
-Remove the bypass and otherwise restore normal operation.
+4 Perform reasonability check of the housing temperature 5 Restore the loop to full operation 6 Remove the bypass from the safety PLC or otherwise restore normal operation

-C.3 Comprehensive Proof Test 2
+C.3 Comprehensive Proof Test 3

-This alternative proof test consists of the following steps, as described in Table 13.
-This test will detect approximately 96% of possible DU failures in the transmitter and approximately 99% of the simple sensing element DU failures.
-This results in a Proof Test Coverage of 96% for the overall sensor assembly, assuming a single 4-wire RTD is used.
+The third proof test consists (as described in Table 13) of a comprehensive transmitter and a limited sensor proof test combination.
+This test will detect approximately 96% of possible DU failures in the transmitter and approximately 90% of the simple sensing element DU failures.
+This results in a Proof Test Coverage of 95% for the overall sensor assembly, assuming a single 4-wire RTD is used.

-Table 13 Comprehensive Proof Test 2
+Table 13 Steps for Proof Test 3